sloos123/UC001-Test101/README.md

     - SiFi Scenario with robots.

 + Who is the player?
-    -The player is Eduard the service robot.
+    - The player is Eduard the service robot.

 + What is the goal?
     - Stay alive (does not die of thirst) until rescue is approaching.